thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/docker-compose-setup.md

 ```
 {: .copy-code}

 ## Step 3.
-Running
+Installation

-Execute the following command to create log folders for the services and chown of these folders to the docker container users.
+Execute the following command to create log folders for the services and change owner of these folders to the docker container users.
 To be able to change user, **chown** command is used, which requires sudo permissions (script will request password for a sudo access):

 ```bash